Damar Hamlin awake at hospital, showing “remarkable improvement”

-CINCINNATI (WIVB) — According to Buffalo Bills cornerback Kaiir Elam, Bills safety Damar Hamlin is awake after going into cardiac arrest during Monday night’s game against the Cincinnati Bengals.
+CINCINNATI (WIVB) — According to doctors at the University of Cincinnati Medical Center, Bills safety Damar Hamlin is awake after going into cardiac arrest during Monday night’s game against the Cincinnati Bengals.

+Bills cornerback Kaiir Elam initially broke the news that Hamlin was awake via Twitter.

 “Our boy is doing better, awake and showing more signs of improvement,” Elam tweeted Thursday morning.
 “Thank you God.
 Keep the prayers coming please.
 All love 3!”

-Hamlin, 24, was put in a medically induced coma at the University of Cincinnati Medical Center following the incident.
+Hamlin, 24, was put in a medically induced coma at the UC Medical Center following the incident.
 Tuesday, the Bills released a statement saying Hamlin remained at the hospital in critical condition.

-According to NFL Network’s Ian Rapoport, Hamlin opened his eyes Wednesday night and is responsive, gripping the hands of those close to him.

-The NFL released its own statement on Tuesday that the Bills-Bengals game would not resume this week.
-They have since said they are weighing all options regarding the game.

-Dr. William Knight IV and Dr. Timothy Pritts of the University of Cincinnati Medical Center spoke to the press Thursday afternoon.
+Dr. William Knight IV and Dr. Timothy Pritts of the UC Medical Center spoke to the press Thursday afternoon.

 Dr. Knight said the Bills medical staff promptly recognized Hamlin’s cardiac arrest and provided CPR and defibrillation on the field before being taken to emergency care at UC Medical Center.
 He said Hamlin’s progress has been “a long and difficult road,” that Hamlin is still sick, but has shown “remarkable recovery and improvement.”